ubirch/ubirch-web-ui/README.md

 Enter the root directory and call the run-local script:

-without parameter the app is started with the test-realm tenant configuration (requires the keycloak running on localhost:8080 with realm "test-realm" existing)
+without parameter the app is started with access to the keycloak on id.dev.ubirch.com with the ubirch-default-realm tenant configuration

 ```
     ./run-local.sh